The very Instagrammable Corner Room at Town Hall Hotel in London

 What is an Instagram Shadowban, and Have You Been Affected? (a new phenomenon happening on Instagram)

-Can Instagram Pods Change the Game for Users? (interesting read… I’m not sure how I feel about these “pods”, though)
+Can Instagram Pods Change the Game for Users? (interesting read… but I’m still very wary of these Instagram pods, as it’s still gaming the algorithm)

 and you can follow me on Instagram here.
 Oh C’MON.
 I had to.